-The aim of Saskatchewan's K-12 mathematics program is to help students develop the understandings and abilities necessary to be confident and competent in thinking and working mathematically in their daily activities and ongoing learnings and work experiences.
-The mathematics program is intended to stimulate the spirit of inquiry within the context of mathematical thinking and reasoning.
+The aim of the K-12 mathematics program is to have students develop the understandings and abilities necessary to be confident and competent in thinking and working mathematically in their daily activities and ongoing learnings and work experiences.
+The K-12 mathematics program is intended to stimulate the spirt of inquiry within the context of mathematical thinking and reasoning.